MEEM Foundation Celebrates its 10th Foundation Day

-Meem Foundation celebrated its 10th Foundation Day on Thursday at the India Islamic Cultural Centre, marking a decade of social initiatives and progress.
+MEEM Foundation celebrated its 10th Foundation Day on Thursday at the India Islamic Cultural Centre, marking a decade of social initiatives and progress.
 The event was graced by Chandra Shekhar Azad, Member of Parliament and National President of the Azad Samaj Party, as the chief guest.
-Alongside him, nine distinguished guests of honor attended the event, including Aasif Mujtaba, Founder & Director of Miles2Smile; Firdos Khan, former Minister of the Delhi Commission for Women; Safoora Zargar, a prominent social activist; Dr. Mohd Faijullah Khan, Associate Professor at IASE, Jamia Millia Islamia; Abdul Majid Nizami, Group Editor of Roznama Rastriya Sahara; Mohammad Adeeb, former Rajya Sabha Member; and Dr. Faizul Hasan, Former President of the AMU Student Union
+Alongside him, nine distinguished guests of honor attended the event, including Aasif Mujtaba, Founder & Director of Miles2Smile; Firdos Khan, former Member of the Delhi Commission for Women; Safoora Zargar, a prominent social activist; Dr. Mohd Faijullah Khan, Associate Professor at IASE, Jamia Millia Islamia; Abdul Majid Nizami, Group Editor of Roznama Rastriya Sahara; Mohammad Adeeb, former Rajya Sabha Member; and Dr. Faizul Hasan, Former President of the AMU Student Union

 His words emphasized the foundation’s core belief in active participation and the collective effort to bring about meaningful transformation in society.